Joel Embiid hurt; Ben Simmons hacked; Sixers drop Game 4

 Rivers said he never thought of pulling Simmons from the game when the Wizards began to foul him.

+“I didn’t think he was scared of the moment.
+He just didn’t make them,” Rivers said.
+“With Ben, we’re gonna keep him on the floor.
+Unless you guys want us to bench him the whole game.
+If anybody wants us to do that, just let me know, and then I’ll know you don’t know basketball.”

 Rivers was asked a few more questions about Simmons before the coach dismissed any further inquiries with an emphatic statement of support for Simmons.
-One of the questions was should Simmons score more when Embiid is out.
+One of the questions was whether Simmons should score more when Embiid is out.

-“You guys keep this Ben Simmons narrative going, which is freaking insane,” Rivers told reporters.
-“Ben is not a 40-point guy.
-I just don’t understand why this is not sinking in in this city.
-If I’m Ben, I’d get tired of it.
-Celebrate him and all the things he does well.
-You guys keep the Ben Simmons narrative going, we’re going to keep playing.”
+"You guys keep this Ben Simmons narrative alive, which to me is freaking insane," Rivers said to reporters.
+"Ben is not a 40-point guy.
+That’s not what he does.
+He does other things for your team.
+I just don’t understand why that’s not sinking in in our city.
+If I’m Ben at some point, I’d get tired of it.
+I just would.
+Because he’s just too good, and he does so many good things for this basketball team,”

-As for the details of Monday’s game, Philadelphia appeared to be fading in the third quarter as the Wizards led by as many as 14.
-Sixers guard Tyrese Maxey (15 points) and forward Furkan Korkmaz (seven points) came off the bench to spark a Philadelphia comeback.
-The Sixers tied the score in the fourth quarter but could never grab the lead.
-Washington closed the game on a 12-4 run.
-Rui Hachimura’s 24-foot 3-pointer with 45.8 seconds left put the Wizards up six and all but clinched the win.

-Tobias Harris led the Sixers with 21 points but sank just 8 of 24 shots.

-Bradley Beal scored 27 for Washington, and Wizards guard Russell Westbrook had a triple double with 19 points, 21 rebounds and 14 assists.

-Green said the Sixers must prepare for Game 5 as if Embiid is not playing.
+Green said the Sixers must prepare for Game 5 as if Embiid will not play.
 The Sixers were 10-11 without their star center this season.

 “Regardless of who is on the floor, we’ve been able to win games with different lineups,” Green said.
 “He’s a big part of what we do.
 But we’ve been in scenarios where we haven’t had him.
 We're going to need (Embiid) to be the last team standing, but that doesn't mean we can't win the next game or other games without him.”